The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

 Does stress affect sperm count?

 It can.
 Oxidative stress has been shown to negatively affect the DNA within sperm, which can make fertilisation more difficult.
 Reducing oxidative stress, through the everyday levers of sleep, nutrition, movement and cutting back on smoking and excess alcohol, can support sperm health.
-Mental and physical health aren't separate from fertility.
-They're part of it.
+Mental and physical health are not separate from fertility.
+They are part of it.

 How long does it take to improve sperm health?

 That reluctance has a cost, and too often, women absorb it.
 Birth control management falls largely on our shoulders.
-Egg freezing is on the rise, while plenty of men quietly assume they'll be able to procreate until they're 90.
+Egg freezing is on the rise, while plenty of men quietly assume they will be able to procreate until they are 90.
 No wonder so many of us end up feeling solely responsible for fertility.

-So here's my ask: can we share the load?
+So here is my ask: can we share the load?
 Fertility is a team sport.
-It's time the conversation, and the care, reflected that.
+It is time the conversation, and the care, reflected that.

 moode answers your questions about male fertility